Course Leader (Electrical Engineering)

 Some tips for your application 🫡

-Showcase Your Industry Engagement: Mention any collaborations with industry professionals or accreditation bodies in your application.
-This will show your ability to engage with external stakeholders, which is crucial for this role.
+Highlight Engagement with Industry: In your application, mention any previous collaborations with industry professionals or accreditation bodies.
+This demonstrates your ability to engage with external stakeholders, which is crucial for the Course Leader role.

 How to prepare for a job interview at Engineering College of Technology